MarcelGarus/server/blog/2025-10-28 switch-chains.md

 The comments are gone!
 The code is now fully self-documenting.

-My first big data structure written in Plum was the standard library's hash map.
+The first complex data structure written in Plum was the standard library's hash map.
 It uses a typical implementation:
 A giant array stores the entries and you do linear searches to put entries into a free place and to find them.
 A key's hash determines where you start the search, so it works in an ammortized runtime of O(1).